laurenemilyto/gmap-api/README.md

 ## Insights from WeatherPy Analysis:
-- Temperature and Latitude have a positive relationship in the Southern Hemisphere- as a city's latitude increases, its temperature does as well.
-In the Northern Hemisphere, Temperature and Latutitude have a negative relationship- as a city's latitude decreases, temperature also decreases.
-Latitude and Temperature are strongly correlated in both hemispheres.
+- Temperature and Latitude have a positive relationship in the Southern Hemisphere.
+As a city's latitude increases, its temperature does as well.
+In the Northern Hemisphere, Temperature and Latutitude have a negative relationship.
+As a city's latitude decreases, temperature also decreases.
+Therefore, Latitude and Temperature are strongly correlated.
-- The Northern Hemisphere has a slightly smaller r-squared value compared to the Southern Hemisphere.
-This means that there is a slightly higher percentage of variance in the Northern Hemisphere, and likely due to the fact that 3x more cities are located North of the Equator in the dataset.
+- Looking at the relationship between Temperature and Latitude, the Northern Hemisphere has a slightly lower r-squared value (0.626) than the Southern Hemisphere (0.783).
+This means there is a higher percentage of variance across Northern cities and their temperatures, perhaps due to the fact 3x more cities are located North of the Equator in the dataset.
-- Temperature, Humidity and Wind Speed are not correlated with Latitude.
-Looking at the linear regression for each variable, one can see that there are a number of major outliers in the dataset.
+- Temperature, Humidity, Cloudiness and Wind Speed are not strongly correlated with Latitude.
+Looking at linear regressions between variables, one can see that the line of best fit shows a weak relationship.
+There are also a number of major outliers within each linear regression.